 We reached out to Richard Horn, former CFPB attorney who led the final TRID rule, to hear his thoughts on Regulation 208.
 “Title companies in New York should pay close attention to this case.
 DFS will likely appeal the case to the end, since these issues of statutory interpretation are not clear cut.
 Regulators in other states may also be more aggressive in exams and investigations when looking at these mini-RESPA issues to pick up the slack left by the current leadership of the CFPB.”

 He suggests conducting a compliance review to focus on state laws, as well as federal RESPA regulations, to identify any areas of potential risk.
 It will be interesting to monitor future developments on this issue to see if the appeal goes further, or if the legislation decides to address the issue in a manner similar to California’s SB133.

 Want to stay up to date on this issue?
-Click here to sign up for our newsletter to get industry insights, Qualia product updates, and more.
+Click here to subscribe to Qualia Insight and receive industry insights, Qualia product updates, and more.

 About the Author: Anatoliy Pavlishin is Head of Title & Escrow at Qualia, working with product, title, and escrow teams to ensure the platform’s compliance.
 Prior to joining Qualia, he was a Senior Escrow Officer and Auditor at Fidelity National Title for over 12 years.
 Pavlishin was named as a 2017 HousingWire Insider award winner.